Do you provide free legal services?

 Okay, so what is this going to cost?

-We use your household size (the number of people that live in your household, including you) and your annual household income (the total amount of money the people in your household earn) to determine whether or not we can help you in the first place.
-The chart below will show you whether or not you are eligible, and how much we would charge you per hour if your case is the kind we have to handle on an hourly billing basis.
+We use your household size (the number of people that make up your household, including you) and your annual household income (the total amount of money the people in your household earn in a year) to determine whether or not we can help you in the first place.
+The chart below should help give you a rough idea of what to expect.

 The top row of the chart tells you what percentage of the federal poverty level your household income falls into.
 The column on the far left of the chart is your household size.
 Finally, the bottom row of the chart is the amount we will charge you per hour (if your case is the kind we handle on an hourly basis).
 For example, if you had a household with 4 people in it, and your annual household income was $35,000, we would charge you $90 per hour.

 Please be aware that this is just the cost for our time.
 There may be other costs involved - for example, you might have to pay a fee to file paperwork with the court.

 There are some legal services we charge a flat fee for instead of billing you by the hour.
 The flat fee we will charge depends on your household size and annual household income puts you anywhere on the chart (above), you will qualify to pay our flat fee amount for those services.

 What flat fee services are available?